How can I stay up to date with The Elders' work?

 President Carter explains: "Where we feel a vacuum in the world, where there's a need that can be filled by us uniquely, that's when we decide to take on an issue."

-Please see our strategic framework 2014-2017 for information about The Elders’ priorities over the next three years, and visit the Our Work page on our website for The Elders' position statements and recent activities.
+Please see our strategic framework 2018-2022 for information about The Elders’ priorities over the next three years, and visit the What We Do page on our website for The Elders' position statements and recent activities.

 We also encourage you to share and discuss ideas and suggestions on our Facebook page – these may be of interest to other supporters of The Elders’ work.